 They also sell other Italian favorites, such as chicken parmigiana and fettuccini Alfredo, served with bread, and/or pasta.
 Prices are very reasonable, especially for New York, and I can understand why this place is a firm local favorite.

 Secret Food Tours NYC – the secret spot

 The unique selling point of attending a Secret Foods Tour NYC is none other than discovering its secret place.
-Unfortunately, I’m not giving anything away here; you’ll have to join one and find out for yourself!
+That said, I won’t be giving anything away here; you’ll have to find out for yourself!